 - Is there a refrigerator for pumped milk where you can store your milk?

-I worked at a place where there was a small refrigerator specifically for pumped breast milk.
-The reason for a dedicated fridge was because someone threw a hissy fit about breast milk being in the food fridge.
-I thought that was pretty silly because breast milk is food.
+I worked at a place where there was a small refrigerator specifically for breast milk.
+That was because one of the employees threw a hissy fit about her co-workers storing their milk in the fridge where staff kept there food.

 - Will you have a dedicated fridge or is there is a refrigerator where food is stored that you can use?